Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach

-To arrive at our alternative functional form, which has a closed-form solution, we next propose a number of small modifications to the right hand side of \eqref{eq:OPTconditionApprox1}.
-While doing this will change the solution, we will see in Section~\ref{sec:Experiments} that this has no negative impact on the accuracy of the algorithm.
-In the equation corresponding to $l$ these modifications replace any $c_{l'}$ with $l'\ne l$ with $c_{l'}^{(n-1)}$ and ensure that all but one instance of $c_l$ has been replaced by $c_l^{(n-1)}$.
-As a result, many of the complicated features of \eqref{eq:OPTconditionApprox1} are replaced by simulation estimates.
-Let $p_l(\boldsymbol c)$ be the long run proportion of jobs arriving at station $l$ that are blocked (for all classes utilising station $l$) when capacity $\boldsymbol c$ is allocated, and suppose that alongside the collection of $\hat p_{r,i}(\boldsymbol c)$ we also generate unbiased estimators $\hat p_l(\boldsymbol c)$ for $p_l(\boldsymbol c)$.
+Solving~\eqref{eq:OPT2approx} yields a new resource allocation, which is used as the basis for the next step.
+Iteratively applying these steps under either Model~I or Model~II for a desired level of accuracy $\epsilon>0$ or for a maximum number of steps $N\in \Ints^+$ leads to Algorithm~\ref{ALG1final}.
+This algorithm has (at least) two advantages over other optimisation techniques: (i) it explicitly incorporates the functional form of the objective function \eqref{eq:OBJ_1} or \eqref{eq:OBJ_2}; and (ii) the functional-form approximation $\tilde p(c,\,\tau_{r,i}) = \exp\left(-(c\,\tau_{r,i})^2\right)$ given in \eqref{eqn:weibull} explicitly utilises known fundamental features of the intractable quantities $p_{r,i}(\boldsymbol c)$.